 Whether you’re a blogger, influencer, or entrepreneur, creating a media kit for your website is a must.
 Let’s get you some press coverage!

-We make sure your website is fast, secure and always up so your visitors trust you.
+Now get web hosting to power your purpose.
+We'll make sure your website is fast, secure, and always up so your visitors trust you.
 Plans start at $2.59/mo.

 What a Media Kit Typically Provides

 The terms “press kit” and “media kit” are often used interchangeably.
 A media kit, however, is more specifically geared towards bringing in advertisers or potential clients.

 Arguably, a public relations-driven press kit can also bring in advertisers.
 For this article, we’re going to use the term “media kit,” however, and focus on how it can help you monetize your website, bring in collaborators, and appeal to advertisers.